-They are not be confused with caper berries, however.
+Don't confuse capers with caper berries.
 There is a notable difference.

 "There are caper berries—larger pods that look like a teardrop olive—and capers," he says.
-Caper berries are about the size of an olive, whereas capers (or caper buds) are about the size of a small pea.
+"Caperberries are about the size of an olive.
+Capers (or caper buds) are about the size of a small pea.
 The berries are what grow after the plant has already flowered, and the petals have peppered the ground, and they're considered a fruit.
-Capers, remember, are buds.
+Capers, remember, are buds."

 Are capers good for you?

 "[They] not only add noticeable flavor to any dish, but also give you some nutrients such as copper, fiber, and, believe it or not, a small amount of protein," says Swift.

 Swift says the piquant flavor comes primarily from the salt.
 More specifically, just one tablespoon of capers consists of 202 milligrams of sodium, which is about 9 percent of your daily needs.
 This might not sound like a lot, but if you're garnishing this salty ingredient on top of an already sodium-filled pasta sauce or a seasoned piece of fish, the number could get high very quickly.

 Nonetheless, you should become familiar with capers, as they serve as a nice accent to any savory dish!